cozie-app/cozie-apple-website/docs/2_download_data/01_data_download_online.md

 The `ID_PASSWORD` is available in the 'Backend' tab of the Cozie phone app.

+`DAYS` specifies the number of days included in the query starting from now looking back.
+If this parameter is omitted, all data will be retrieved.

+`COlUMNS` specifies the [columns](data_overview) that are retrieved.
+If this parameter is omitted, all columns will be retrieved.

 All the data saved inside the Pandas dataframe called `df`.
 The example below is tested with Pandas version 1.3.5

 ```python